Henry P. Fletcher: Career

 After returning from the Philippines, he entered the diplomatic service under President Roosevelt's administration as secondary secretary of the United States legation in Havana, Cuba.
-In 1903, he was transferred to Peiping and then, in 1905, as secretary to the legation in Lisbon, Portugal.
+In 1903, he was transferred to Beiping and then, in 1905, as secretary to the legation in Lisbon, Portugal.
 In 1907, he returned to China and negotiated an agreement whereby US capital was allowed to participate on equal terms with European capital for the first time.

 As a reward, President William Howard Taft named him US Minister to Chile in 1909.
 He was in that position until 1914, by which time the mission had been raised to the status of an Embassy, making him the first United States Ambassador to Chile.
 He served in that role until March 9, 1916.

 In 1916, President Woodrow Wilson appointed him United States Ambassador to Mexico, his term coinciding with the height of World War I. On January 19, 1917, the German Secretary of State, Arthur Zimmermann, sent a message to Mexico promising Texas, New Mexico and Arizona to Mexico if it entered the War on German's side.
 The note was intercepted in Washington and made public and is considered one of the immediate causes for the United States entering the war six weeks later.
 He presented his credentials on March 3, 1917, and served as ambassador in Mexico until January 25, 1919, when he returned to the United States.

 In 1920, after directing the State Department's Latin American affairs for a year, he resigned and was appointed Under Secretary of State by President Warren G. Harding, serving from March 8, 1921, to March 6, 1922, under Secretary Charles Evans Hughes.

 Thereafter, he served as ambassador to Belgium from 1922 until 1924 under both Harding and his successor, Calvin Coolidge, who became president after Harding's death in 1923.
 In 1923, he was sent to the Pan-American Conference in Santiago, taking the place of Secretary of State Charles Evans Hughes, who had declined to go.
 At that time, the United States Secretary of State was ex officio chair of the Pan-American Conference, although that changed in Santiago after Latin American criticism.

 From April 2, 1924, to August 3, 1929, he was appointed by Coolidge and served as the Ambassador to Italy.
 He was on close terms with the Italian dictator, Benito Mussolini.